Salvinhaaa/Under-Ground-Backend/README.md

 - `/additem {user} {cosmeticname}` - The name of the cosmetic you want to give
 - `/create-custom-match-code {code} {ip} {port}` - Create a custom matchmaking code.
 - `/ban {targetUsername}` - Ban a user from the backend by their username.
-- `/createhostaccount` - Creates a host account for Reload Backend.
+- `/createhostaccount` - Creates a host account for Under Ground Backend.
 - `/createsac {code} {ingame-username}` - Creates a Support A Creator Code.
 - `/custom-match-code-list` - Lists all custom matchmaking codes.
 - `/delete {username}` - Deletes a users account